-Concurrently with this offering, we are offering to the public 16,000,000 of our common shares (18,400,000 common shares if the underwriters exercise their over-allotment option in full).
-Neither this offering, nor the common share offering, is contingent on the completion of the other.
+Concurrently with this offering, we are offering \$75,000,000 aggregate principal amount of senior subordinated convertible notes.
+Neither this offering, nor the concurrent offering, is contingent on the completion of the other.
 See "Concurrent offering."

-Use of proceeds

-We estimate that the net proceeds from this offering will be approximately \$71.0 million (or approximately \$81.8 million if the underwriters exercise their over-allotment option in full), after deducting underwriting fees and estimated expenses.
-We estimate that the net proceeds from the concurrent common share offering will be approximately \$108.1 million (or approximately \$124.4 million if the underwriters exercise their over-allotment option in full), after deducting underwriting fees.
+Use of proceeds We estimate that the net proceeds from this offering will be approximately \$107.1 million (or approximately \$123.4 million if the underwriters exercise their over-allotment option in full), after deducting underwriting fees and estimated expenses relating to this offering and the concurrent offering.
+We estimate that the net proceeds from the concurrent offering will be approximately \$72.0 million (or approximately \$82.8 million if the underwriters exercise their over-allotment in full), after deducting underwriting fees.
 We intend to use the net proceeds of this offering and the concurrent offering to fund construction activities, equipment purchases and ongoing development of Brisas.
+See "Use of proceeds."